Siglin Music Preservation Fund

 How To Help

-We need to raise at least $70,000 to take the project to completion.
-The Project is being conducted with extreme attention to detail by professionals, University of Michigan School of Information students, and highly skilled volunteers.
+We need to raise $100,000 to take the project to completion with extreme attention to detail by professionals, University of Michigan students, and highly skilled volunteers.

-The Siglin Music Preservation Fund, a 501 (c) (3) Non-profit Organization was formed to raise the money necessary to complete the project.
-Your contributions are tax-deductible!
-Any amount is greatly appreciated!
+The Siglin Music Preservation Fund, a 501 (c) (3) non-profit organization was formed to raise the money necessary for all phases of this project.
+All contributions are tax deductible.